Patrol - Dispatch - InvestigationsSHERIFF'S OFFICE

 Communications & Warrants

-Our Communications Section (dispatch) and Warrants are managed by Roxanne Wade.
+Our Communications Division (dispatch) and Warrants are managed by Roxanne Wade.
 Roxanne has a total of 22 years of Public Safety Communications experience and holds a Communications Supervisor Certificate.
 She has completed the International Academies of Emergency Dispatch-Communications Center Manager course.
 Roxanne has worked for the Canyon County Sheriff’s Office for the past 18 years.

 1115 Albany St Rm.137